Personal Edition 3.0

 Numipulator also has a processing engine, which enables you to perform a sequence of calculations using the numipulation boxes, rather than just one.
 This feature, together with the following features:

 Essentially, then, when you define the inputs and selected function/operation of the numipulation boxes, including linking them up, and specifying constraints on the number of repetitions, you are creating a program.
-Numipulator can therefore be considered as providing a programming environment: one where you don't write programs that tell the computer how to go about executing the program.
+Numipulator can therefore provides a programming environment: one where you don't write programs that tell the computer how to go about executing the program.
 Such programming is called declarative programming.
+It is highly unusual in that the programmer does not have to write any traditional coding (e.g. new procedures or functions), but instead just has to enter the values for the inputs (including references to otherr values, and select the function from a drop-down list.

 Although you can save Numipulator locally from within the open Numipulator application, the easiest way to download the Numipulator file and the Help file is to tap on the download links below: